Dive Certification

 Scuba Certification in Adelaide

 Take the plunge!
 The first step to become certified is the Open Water Course.
 AUSC can assist members or prospective members in any questions in getting started and discuss the options that local shops can provide.
-The Open Water Course will teach you to dive up to 18 meters, which is the depth the majority of the dives are with the club.
-You can pursue an Advanced Course after your initial training to push that limit to 30 meters, and dive some of the deeper sites around Adelaide such as the Hobart and Claris.
+The Open Water Course is the first level most divers will obtain when learning to dive and will teach you to dive up to 18 meters, which is the depth the majority of the dives are with the club.
+If you are keen for more adventure you can then pursue an Advanced Open Water certification which will to push that 18m limit to 30 meters, this allows diving some of the deeper and more challenging sites sites around Adelaide such as the Ex HMAS Hobart.

 There are two main certifying organisations that shops train students under which are internationally recognised.
 The largest is PADI (Professional Association of Diving Instructors) whom most instructors and shops in Adelaide use and SSI (Scuba Schools International) which has no presence in Adelaide as of 2023.
 There are many other training orginisations that also exist such as BSAC, CMAS, and TDI/SDI.